openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `path`:
 : REQUIRED if the Credential Format uses a JSON-based claims structure; MUST NOT be present otherwise.
-The value MUST be a claims path pointer that specifies the path to the claim within the Verifiable Credential, as defined in (#claims_path_pointer).
+The value MUST be a non-empty array representing a claims path pointer that specifies the path to a claim within the Verifiable Credential, as defined in (#claims_path_pointer).

 `namespace`: